codinfox/espresso/proposal.md

 **[Zhihao Li](http://codinfox.github.io/)** (zhihaol) and **[Zhenrui Zhang](http://jerryzh168.github.io/)** (zhenruiz)

-<style>a.nav { color: #585858; border-radius: 5px; background: #E6E6E6; padding: .2em .7em; text-decoration: none; margin: 0 .5em; }a.nav:hover { background: #D8D8D8; color: black;}a.nav.selected { background: #D8D8D8; font-weight: bold; }</style>
-<div style="text-align: center;"><a class="nav selected" href="http://codinfox.github.io/espresso/proposal" target="_blank">Final Report</a> <a class="nav" href="http://codinfox.github.io/espresso/proposal" target="_blank">Proposal</a> <a class="nav"  href="http://codinfox.github.io/espresso/checkpoint" target="_blank">Checkpoint Report</a></div>

-### TL;DL

-We developed a parallel neural network framework running well on iOS devices regardless of the limited memory and computing resources.
-Our framework features low memory footprint and high parallelism.
-By extensively using **CPU SIMD operations**, **GPU acceleration**, **on-demand output**, **on-the-fly network decompression** and many other techniques, one can evaluate networks as deep as 20+ layers or as large as AlexNet[^9] with ease.

-With above mentioned techniques, we are able to **shrink the peak memory usage to 35% of original network**, and get **~250x speedup over our naive implementation** (also the implementation used by [other implementation of neural network framework](https://github.com/alexsosn/ConvNetSwift.git)).
-Besides those numbers, our framework is also well designed and easy to use.

-<div style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/f-yfX_P4DCw" frameborder="0" allowfullscreen></iframe></div>
+<a href="http://codinfox.github.io/espresso/checkpoint" target="_blank">Checkpoint Report</a>

 ### Background

 According to Morgan Stanley Research, as of the year of 2011, half of the computing devices worldwide are mobile devices [^6].
 The intelligent mobile applications are changing people's lives.
-However after a quite thorough survey, we find no fully functional deep neural network framework on iOS.
+However a quite thorough survey, we find no fully functional deep neural network framework on iOS.
 Therefore, we want to implement our own.

 This framework features ***well designed and easy to use API***, and ***high performance parallel neural network implementation*** based on Metal.

-With such framework, software engineers can easily deploy network on their iOS devices.
+With such framework, software engineers can easily train and test network on their iOS devices.
 This can potentially lead to many interesting applications.
-For example, an application that can recognize daily objects ***in almost real time without connection to internet***.
+For example, an application that can recognize daily objects ***in real time without connection to internet***.
+Or photo collection applications that can recognize all your friends based on ***personalized fine-tuning without any threat to privacy***.

 We envision a great future market opening for such framework.

+### The Challenge

-However, the task of training and running neural networks on a iOS device is challenging.
+The task of training and running neural networks on a iOS device is itself challenging.

 * **Memory Limitation** The latest version of iPhone (iPhone 6S) has only 2 GB RAM.
 This makes running a network on such device very difficult, not to mention training on it.
-To compensate this issue, we may take advantage of recent research outgrowth on compression of deep neural networks [^1] [^2] [^3] [^8].
+To compensate this issue, we may take advantage of recent research outgrowth on compression of deep neural networks [^1] [^2] [^3] or use low-precision networks [^4] [^5].
 * **High Performance Computing** Parallelizing a neural network implementation on iOS devices is an unprecedented task.
 We will explore the possibility of Metal API to implement a GPGPU version of the framework.

-Baring these challenges, in this project, we attempt to solve these issues and make a usable framework.
+* **Learning of a New Language** Both of us are not familiar with Swift 2, the programming language.
+This would be a challenge for us in the early stage of implementation.

+Bearing so many challenges, this project is still promising.
+The task of training and testing neural networks is highly parallizable, as the computation inside a layer is independent (we currently don't support intra-layer connections).
+The locality should be good as weights within the same layer should be stores adjacently.
+And typically there is not much divergence in the network training and testing - all the weights are updated at the same time within a layer.

-### Our Approach
+### Resources

-#### Addressing Memory Usage
+We will start the project from scratch.
+The framework will be mainly running on iOS devices with limited support to OSX devices.
+We will use the high-level architecture of Caffe [^7] as our reference.

+***We are in need of a apple developer account to test the framework on real devices.***

 ### Goals and Deliverables